Yucca Mountain nuclear waste repository: Original standard

 The EPA established its Yucca Mountain standards in June 2001.
 The storage standard set a dose limit of 15 millirem per year for the public outside the Yucca Mountain site.
 The disposal standards consisted of three components: an individual dose standard, a standard evaluating the impacts of human intrusion into the repository, and a groundwater protection standard.
 The individual-protection and human intrusion standards set a limit of 15 millirem per year to a reasonably maximally exposed individual, who would be among the most highly exposed members of the public.

-The groundwater protection standard is consistent with the EPA Safe Drinking Water Act standards, which the Agency applies in many situations as a pollution prevention measure.
+The groundwater protection standard is consistent with the EPA Safe Drinking Water Act standards, which EPA applies in many situations as a pollution prevention measure.
 The disposal standards were to apply for 10,000 years after the facility is closed.
 Dose assessments were to continue beyond 10,000 years and be placed in DOE's Environmental Impact Statement, but were not subject to a compliance standard.

 The 10,000-year period for compliance assessment is consistent with EPA's generally applicable standards developed under the Nuclear Waste Policy Act.
-It also reflects international guidance regarding the level of confidence that can be placed in numerical projections over very long periods of time.
+It also reflects international guidance regarding the level of confidence that can be placed in numerical projections over very long periods.

 Inconsistent standards

-Shortly after the EPA first established these standards in 2001, the nuclear industry, several environmental and public interest groups, and the State of Nevada challenged the standards in court.
+Shortly after the EPA established these standards in 2001, the nuclear industry, several environmental and public interest groups, and the State of Nevada challenged the standards in court.
 In July 2004, the Court of Appeals for the District of Columbia Circuit found in favor of the EPA on all counts except one: the 10,000 year regulatory time frame.
 The court ruled that EPA's 10,000-year compliance period for isolation of radioactive waste was not consistent with National Academy of Sciences (NAS) recommendations and was too short.

 The NAS report had recommended standards be set for the time of peak risk, which might approach a period of one million years.
 By limiting the compliance time to 10,000 years, EPA did not respect a statutory requirement that it develop standards consistent with NAS recommendations.